muratk3n/thirdwave/en/tweets/2020/week14.md

 Bruce Richards (on credit).
 "Moody is behind the curve, massive downgrades are coming.
-BBB credit market had grown 5-fold to reach 3.4 trillion $ since 08, even before latest crisis, that 10% of that would fall to junk, simply due to the end of the credit cycle, 340 bil $ worth of fallen angels.
+BBB credit market had grown 5-fold to reach 3.4 trillion dol since 08, even before latest crisis, that 10% of that would fall to junk, simply due to the end of the credit cycle, 340 bil dol worth of fallen angels.
 Out of 900 bil BBB- 1/3 should already be rated B. Coming into this those guys had 5 times debt to EBITDA ratio which means single B."